robertbraeutigam/scan/README.md

 by looking at the current temperature, can't determine whether some state was present for a given period of time.

 Note however, that all those use-cases are actually possible if the required data is part of the current state of modality.
-For example including the change of temperature to the current temperature data packet.
+For example including the change of temperature with the current temperature data packet.
-Or including/defining the timestamp when a state became current.

 ### Structure